Updating Results

 Entry requirements

 Academic requirements for this program are outlined below.
-In addition, to be eligible for admission, all applicants need to satisfy minimum requirements outlined at admission requirements.
-These include those relating to age and English Language Proficiency.
+In addition, to be eligible for admission, all applicants need to satisfy the Minimum University Admission Requirements outlined.
+These include those relating to minimum age and English Language Proficiency.
 We also consider your application more broadly - your non-academic achievements (such as any previous leadership roles, volunteering, work, church and/or community involvement) as well as personal qualities - your aspirations and interests and your capacity to complete your chosen program.
+See Individual Factors for further details regarding this.

 Applicants with recent Secondary Education